 I was always making sure that I had enough time to repeat those QTs at least 5 times before the actual race.
 In between, my mantra was to do easy runs and reps to soothe my body

 For the final week, I had two runs for up to 5K with very short intervals and fast strides.
-Since it was the final week and I was bone-down the training, I did long stretch and the only jogging on Thursday.
+Since it was the final week and I was boning down the training, I did a long stretch and only jogged on Thursday.

-For the remaining two days of Friday and Saturday before the run, I took the full rest so I can be energized and well-prepared for the fun day.
+For the remaining two days Friday and Saturday before the run, I took the full rest so I could be energized and well-prepared for the fun day.
 So, this was how I prepared myself for the training.

-I stick to my training plan, hustle, worked hard, and made it possible.
-Before I get down to discuss how I ran a sub-3 marathon and everything that accompanied, let’s discuss the basics of training first that I followed throughout this time as well.
+I stuck to my training plan, hustled, worked hard, and made it possible.
+Before I get down to discuss how I ran a sub-3 marathon and everything that accompanied it, let’s discuss the basics of training first that I followed throughout this time as well.

 Tips To Prepare You For The Marathon